jeffcai/jaxrs2study/README.md

 It shows: annotations, data binding with JaksonJsonProvider, authentication filter with data binding, unit test with local transport and WebClient, and embedded Jetty with https enabled.

+Question: How to make tokens expire? with Guava cache or use another scheduled thread to evict expired tokens?

 ### Apache Wink

 Not to recommend using it.